JackalJoe/USB-Docs/(1) Pre-Sales and Support/(1) Frequently Asked Questions (FAQ).md

 Our servers are hosting with Novoserve and YISP.
 Both operate their data centers in the Netherlands.

-##### Is root/sudo access available to install applications that are not offered by Ultraseedbox?
+##### Is root/sudo access available to install applications that are not offered by Ultra.cc?

 Users do not have sudo or root access.
 ##### What are the upload and download quota limits?